Acknowledging that it's best to limit

 Recycling does far more for our environment, however, that save energy.

-• Compared to incinerating, recycling significantly reduces the amount of COin the atmosphere.5
+- Compared to incinerating, recycling significantly reduces the amount of CO2 in the atmosphere.5

 Recycling reduces the need to extract, process, refine, and transport timber, crude petroleum, and ores.
 It lessens the toxic air emissions, effluents and solid wastes that these manufacturing processes create.4